BBUK/Bell-Boy/README.md

 # Bell-Boy
 This repository contains the code for the Bell-Boy Project.

-THIS IS CURRENTLY IN TESTING AND SHOULD NOT BE USED

 The Bell-Boy is a device used to measure how hard a person pulls on a tower bell rope.
 I hope it will be a useful training aid.

 ## Hardware

-The core of the hardware comprises a Raspberry Pi Zero W and an IMU board.
+The core of the hardware comprises a Raspberry Pi Zero and two IMU boards.
 The wiki gives construction information if you want to build your own.

-Further detail of the history is detailed on the raspberrypi.org site.

 The various files and a description of what they do is set out below